Ranjitsethu/gutenberg/README.md

-# Text Classification (Group Assignment 1)
+# Clustering (Group Assignment 2)
 ## About the project
-The objective of this project is to classify five books of similar genre and semantics into their respective authors and genres.
-This is achieved by preprocessing the data, transforming it into BOW, TF-IDF, and n-gram, and then training a machine learning model using ten-fold cross-validation and error analysis to identify potential biases and author-specific characteristics.
+The objective of this project is to classify five different books of different authors that are sementically similar and create 200 documents of each book where each document has a total of 150 words.
+We created labels for each words and transformed these words into BOW, TF-IDF and LDA.
+We also used K-means, ARI and EM algorithms to compare the best model and the evaluation is done by using coherence, kappa and Silhouette and visualised the results obtained using the graphs
 ## Built with
 This project was created using the Python programming language and a variety of Python data frames, including numpy, pandas, and others.
-## Getting Started
-In this project we download 5 digital Gutenberg books by mentioning the numbers of the book which are of the same drama genre.
-We perform various operations on the text data of the books We processes the text to clean and prepare it for analysis, and then applies various NLP techniques to the text.
-The techniques applied include:
-Removing line breaks and other unwanted characters, Converting the text to a list of words,
-Selecting 200 random partitions of 100 words each from the list of words, Stemming the words to get their root form,
-Lemmatizing the words to get their base form, Converting the words to lowercase,
-Encoding the labels for the text partitions,
-Creating a bag of words representation of the text partitions using a count vectorizer, Performing train-test split on the data,
-Fitting a Naive Bayes classifier to the training data, Predicting the label of the partitions in the test set.
-Finally the resulting data i.e output  is saved to a CSV file.
-Performing train-test split on the data
 ##  About Coding part
-i) Labelling data
+i) Choosing data of our choice and labelling the data

-  First of all we import all the packages required for this function and then we get the samples of 5 gutenberg digital books which are of different authors and same genre and then we label the data of those digital books
+  First of all we import all the packages required for this function and then we get the samples of 5 gutenberg digital books which are of different authors and different genre and we give labels to each word obtained from the book.

 ii) Preprocessing and data cleaning